Cellular automaton for spinor gravity in four dimensions: Alternating updating and coarse graining

 The final step of the continuum limit replaces for the action $S=\sum_{n_s=0}^{M_t}\sum_{x,y,z}L(t+n_s\eps,x,y,z)$ the sums by integrals, $\int_x=\int\text{d}t\,\text{d}x\,\text{d}y\,\text{d}z$,

 This employs a lattice discretization of spacetime by the shifted lattice, $\int_x=8\eps^4\sum_w$, and a factor $1/24$ for the $24$ steps.
 The naive continuum limit yields indeed the diffeomorphism invariant action~\eqref{I3}.
-Eq.~\eqref{B2} fixes the flavor coefficient $G$.
+Eq.~\eqref{B2} fixes the flavor coefficient $G$ in eq.~\eqref{I3}.
+At this stage we have realized the construction of a probabilistic cellular automaton whose naive continuum limit coincides precisely with the action of spinor gravity in sect.~\ref{Sect.
+II}.